 They might be your rivals, but they can help your brand visibility by proxy.
 Plus, healthy competition with a touch of mutual respect is beneficial in the long run.

-7. Give your brand a unique personality
+Step 8.
+Give your brand a unique personality

 There is no one-size-fits-all formula, but you can always start by weaving an authentic narrative based on your goals and values.